 A car accident is a serious event that can result in catastrophic injuries that often leave victims temporarily and permanently disabled.
-Tragically, many car accidents involve catastrophic injuries that take the lives of children, parents, and loved ones.
-The high costs of medical bills, lost wages, and the emotional toll that results from a car accident can devastate the financial and mental health of a victim and their family.
+Many car accidents involve serious injuries that take the lives of children, parents, and loved ones.
+The high costs of medical bills, lost wages, and the emotional toll that result from a car accident can devastate the financial and mental health of a victim and their family.

 According to the California Highway Patrol, more than half a million car accidents are reported each year across the state, killing more than 3,000 people and leaving another 200,000 injured.
 Victims of car accidents can suffer a host of injuries that range from minor cuts and bruises to severe injuries and death.
 Car accident victims can hold those responsible for the crash liable for the costs associated with their injuries, property damage, and pain and suffering.

 There are many kinds of car accidents.
-The most common types include:
+The most common types include the following:

-- Head-On Collisions: This type of car accident has the most catastrophic and fatal injuries.
-When a car collides head-on with another car or truck, the driver and passengers in both vehicles typically suffer traumatic injuries to the head, neck, spine, and legs.
+- Head-on collisions.
+This type of car accident has the most catastrophic and fatal injuries.
+When a car collides head-on with another car or truck, the drivers and passengers in both vehicles typically suffer traumatic injuries to the head, neck, spine, and legs.

-- Low-Speed Collisions: Accidents that occur at low speeds in parking lots or when backing out of a driveway can still have serious consequences.
+- Low-speed collisions.
+Accidents that occur at low speeds, such as in parking lots or when backing out of a driveway, can still have serious consequences.
 Injuries can result when the car is hit by another vehicle or runs into a stationary object.

-- Pedestrian Accidents: Anytime a motor vehicle hits a pedestrian, there is a high risk of serious injury.
+- Pedestrian accidents.
+When a motor vehicle hits a pedestrian, there is a high risk of serious injury.
 Even at low speeds, the weight and force of a car striking an individual can cause catastrophic injury and death.

 A car accident can happen at any time, even to the most safety-conscious and experienced driver.
 In most cases, a car accident is preventable.
-The most common causes of car accidents involve:
+The most common causes of car accidents involve these driving behaviors:

-- Distracted Driving: Using a cell phone while driving, texting, adjusting onboard infotainment and navigation systems, eating and drinking while engaged in driving, and reaching for objects are all forms of distracted driving that cause serious and fatal car accidents.
-Distracted driving is the leading cause of car accidents in the United States, and the most preventable type of car accident.
+- Distracted driving.
+Using a cell phone, texting, adjusting onboard infotainment and navigation systems, eating and drinking, and reaching for objects while driving are all forms of distracted driving that cause serious and fatal car accidents.
+Distracted driving is the leading cause of car accidents in the United States and the most preventable type of car accident.

-- Driving Under the Influence of Alcohol or Drugs: Incidents of drunk and drugged driving have decreased over the past decade, but still result in a high number of serious and fatal car accidents each year.
-Crashes caused by drivers under the influence of legalized marijuana, opioids, and over-the-counter medications have been on the rise as incidents of drunk driving have steadily declined.
-Strict enforcement of anti-drunk and drugged driving laws helped curb this deadly form of driving.
+- Driving under the influence of alcohol or drugs.
+Incidents of drunk/impaired and drugged driving have decreased over the past decade, but still result in a high number of serious and fatal car accidents each year.
+As incidents of drunk driving have steadily declined, crashes caused by drivers under the influence of legalized marijuana, opioids, and over-the-counter medications have been on the rise.

-- Reckless Driving: Failure to obey traffic signs and signals, speeding, passing on a curve or double yellow line, speeding through a construction work zone, and engaging in driving behaviors that endanger pedestrians or other cars on the road are forms of reckless driving.
+- Reckless driving.
+Failure to obey traffic signs and signals, speeding, passing on a curve or double yellow line, speeding through a construction work zone, and driving behaviors that endanger pedestrians or other cars on the road are forms of reckless driving.
 Criminal penalties can result when reckless drivers cause car accidents.

-- Unsafe Lane Changes and Blind Spots: When a driver changes lanes, they have a legal responsibility to signal their intention and ensure they are clear to merge.
+- Unsafe lane changes and blind spots.
+When drivers change lanes, they have a legal responsibility to signal their intention and ensure they are clear to merge.
 Blind spots on trucks and carelessness during a lane change can lead to rear-end and side collisions.

-- Tailgating: Driving too close to the car in front of you can result in a rear-end or multi-vehicle crash.
-Drivers that tailgate do not have enough time to avoid hitting the leading car.
+- Tailgating.
+Driving too close to the car in front of a motorist can result in a rear-end or multi-vehicle crash.
+Drivers who tailgate do not have enough time to avoid hitting the leading car.
 Serious injury often occurs when tailgating is the cause of an accident.

 What are the Most Common Types of Car Accident Injuries?

 Car accidents can result in minor injuries or cause catastrophic injuries that result in permanent disability or even death.
-The most common types of injuries related to car accidents include:
+The most common types of injuries related to car accidents include the following:

-- Head and Facial Injury: Fractured skulls, contusions on the brain, concussions, and facial cuts and lacerations often occur when broken glass and metal shards fly in a crash.
-Victims may require long recovery periods and even permanent disfigurement.
+- Head and facial injury.
+Fractured skulls, contusions on the brain, concussions, and facial cuts and lacerations often occur when broken glass and metal shards fly in a crash.
+Victims may require long recovery periods and experience permanent disfigurement.

-- Internal Organ Damage: Injury to internal organs can result in death.
+- Internal organ damage.
+Injury to internal organs can result in death.
 Chest injuries can cause heart, lung, liver, and digestive organ damage that can require surgery to repair.
-Blood loss and internal bleeding from this type of injury can be difficult to control and lead to death.
+Blood loss and internal bleeding from this type of injury can be difficult to control and may lead to death.

-- Burns: The gasoline and combustible fuel used in the operation of a motor vehicle can ignite in a crash and cause serious burns to trapped victims.
-Burn injuries are one of the most painful, disfiguring, and complicated consequences of a car accident.
+- Burns.
+The gasoline and combustible fuel used in the operation of a motor vehicle can ignite in a crash and cause serious burns to trapped victims.
+Burn injuries are among the most painful, disfiguring, and complicated consequences of a car accident.
 Victims typically require multiple surgeries, ongoing medical treatment, and physical therapy.
 Infections, permanent disfigurement, and a lifetime of pain and suffering are often complications with this type of injury.

-What Should I Do If I am Involved in a Car Accident?
+What Victims Should Do if Involved in a Car Accident

 In any car accident, the main priority is to assess and tend to injuries.
 Police and ambulance should be dispatched to the scene of the accident immediately.
-Once the victims are stable, it is important to gather evidence, including:
+Once the victims are stable, it is important to gather evidence, which involves the following steps: